Gaurav Bidhuri: Awards and achievements

 Gaurav Bidhuri is the 4th Indian Boxer in the history of boxing who has won a medal at the World Boxing Championship.
 He is the 2nd Indian ever to grab a medal at the debut match of World Boxing Championship.
 Gaurav is the 1st Indian boxer till now who has signed two successive contracts in the World Series Boxing (for the Italian team in 2015 and the USA team in 2016).
 He is the first and only wild card player to get a medal at the World Boxing Championship.

 Gaurav was nominated for the Arjuna Award, one of the highest-ranked sports, for three consecutive years, 2018, 2019, and 2020.

 The Times of India awarded him with The Best Boxer Award in the year 2017.

-Social media

-The Indian boxer uses social media to share his daily life, practice sessions and workout videos with his fans.
-He has 25.9K followers on his Instagram and 1358 followers on his Twitter.
-Apart from these two social media platforms he also uses Facebook to share his life moments with his fans.